-These ecosystems, called epiphyte communities have been observed to host up to 282 species of plants, fungi, and animals – including new redwood trees – all within a single tree.
-One old-growth redwood tree boasted 148 resprouted trunks growing from its own limbs, the largest of which was itself over 40 meters tall.
+These ecosystems, called epiphyte communities, can host up to 282 species of plants, fungi, and animals – including new redwood trees – all within a single tree.
+One old-growth redwood tree boasted 148 resprouted trunks growing from its own limbs, the tallest of which was itself over 40 meters tall!

-Peninsula Open Space Trust (POST) protects and cares for open space, farms and parkland in and around Silicon Valley.
-Since its founding in 1977, POST has been responsible for saving more than 75,000 acres as permanently protected land in San Mateo, Santa Clara and Santa Cruz counties.
+Peninsula Open Space Trust (POST) protects open space on the Peninsula and in the South Bay for the benefit of all.
+Since its founding in 1977, POST has been responsible for saving more than 87,000 acres as permanently protected land in San Mateo, Santa Clara and Santa Cruz counties.
 Learn more